eddyjiang/linkedin-games-leaderboard/README.md

 - Only activates on linkedin.com
 - Does not collect any personal data
 - Does not track user behavior
-- Does not modify any LinkedIn content except puzzle interactions
+- Does not modify any LinkedIn content except message input
 - Requires minimal permissions (activeTab, scripting, storage)

 ### Version History